-Prevenient grace is a kind of grace that God gives to a sinner who is not naturally able to believe in Him, and it then enables the person to believe in God of His own free will.
-The term actually means "grace that comes before."
+Prevenient grace is a kind of grace that God gives to a sinner who is not naturally able to believe in him and it then enables the person to believe in God of his own free will.
+The term actually means "grace that comes before".
 It was a phrase developed by Jacobus Arminius.
 The Arminians use it to counter the Calvinistic doctrine of salvation which advocated God's election and choosing people to be saved.
 Some advocates of prevenient grace state that such a movement of God upon the sinner places him in a similar position as Adam was before he fell.
 The advocates of prevenient grace do not deny the sinfulness of people.
 In fact, they affirm Total Depravity which is the teaching that the sinner is completely touched by sin in all areas and that his sin prevents him from freely choosing God in his sinful restriction.

 - It is the unbeliever who is deceitful and wicked (Jer.
 17:9), full of evil (Mark 7:21-23), loves darkness rather than light and does evil (John 3:19), does not seek for God nor does any good (Rom.
 3:10-12), is ungodly (Rom.
 5:6), dead in his sins (Eph.
 2:1), by nature a child of wrath (Eph.
 2:3), cannot accept or understand spiritual things (1 Cor.
 2:14), and a slave of sin (Rom.
 6:16-20).

 Therefore, prevenient grace is the grace of God that enables a person to freely choose God or not.
-Unlike the reformed doctrine of irresistible grace (the saving grace of God that necessarily occurs upon conversion), prevenient grace can be successfully resisted by the sinner.
+Unlike the reformed doctrine of irresistible grace (the saving grace of God that necessarily occurs upon conversion), prevenient grace that can be successfully resisted by the sinner.
 In addition, receiving this grace is not based upon anything in the individual or foreseen faith of the individual.
-It does not regenerate the person, but it supposedly sufficiently frees the sinner from the bondage of his sinful nature to enable him to freely encounter God and make a choice.
+It does not regenerate the person but it supposedly sufficiently frees the sinner from the bondage of his sinful nature to enable him to freely encounter God and make a choice.